LukeGuest5860/TEAMLUKE-SQA2026-AUBURN/reports/group_report.md

 ## Task 0: Project Repo and CI

-We created a repo named `TEAMNAME-SQA2026-AUBURN`.
+We (I am speaking in group terminology, as I planned the project before deciding to work solo) created a repo named `TEAMLUKE-SQA2026-AUBURN`.
 The repo includes all input files, scripts, outputs, reports, and a GitHub Actions workflow.
 The workflow is similar to Assignment 6 because it automatically runs the scripts on push and pull request, then prints and uploads the evidence files.

 ## Task 1: Extract and Structure Requirements